THISDLAAIC/real-schedule/README.md

 This API corrects that.
 ## Usage
-This API provide a endpoint `https://rs.api.thisdlit.com/high_school` You can se it just like using `https://thisdlstu.schoolis.cn/api/Schedule/ListScheduleByParent`
+This API provide a endpoint `https://rs.api.thisdlit.com/high_school` You can use it just like using `https://thisdlstu.schoolis.cn/api/Schedule/ListScheduleByParent`